awsdocs/aws-iot-docs/developerguide/jit-provisioning.md

 You should be able to see the certificate registration as a logged event \(`RegisterCACertificate`\) in AWS CloudTrail\.
 You can also use CloudTrail to troubleshoot issues with your JITP template\.

 **Note**
 JITP calls other AWS IoT control plane APIs during the provisioning process\.
-These calls might exceed the [ AWS IoT Throttling Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_iot) set for your account and result in throttled calls\.
-Contact [AWS Customer Support](https://console.aws.amazon.com/support/home) to raise your throttling limits, if necessary\.
+These calls might exceed the [ AWS IoT Throttling Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_iot) set for your account and result in throttled calls\.
+Contact [AWS Customer Support](https://console.aws.amazon.com/support/home) to raise your throttling quotas, if necessary\.